-For those interested in a little more background, here is some deeper history on how Sensei found the martial arts.
+For those interested in a little more background on Sensei Brian Simmons beginnings in martial arts, here is some deeper history.

 Sensei Brian Simmons’ interest in martial arts began around 1990.
 Lost in a world of confusion, he came to believe that the discipline of a martial art might help him find the direction and clarity his life so sorely needed.
 Through books and conversations with various martial arts practitioners, his research led him to conclude that the ultimate martial art was the Japanese art Ninjutsu.
 As he sought the opportunity to train in Ninjutsu, he was luckily guided by a friend to a genuine Ninpo dojo in North Hollywood, California that was, at that time, associated with the Genbukan, one of the only two organizations in Japan teaching authentic Ninjutsu, or Ninpo Tai Jutsu; this school was the Yamato Dojo headed by Sensei Chadwick Minge.